Geonovum/ogc-api-testbed/docs/docs/setup/platform.md

 # Platform setup

-The project repository contains contains components to bootstrap, configure and maintain a remote deployment of an OGC API web-service stack using modern "DevOps" tooling.
+The project repository contains contains components to bootstrap, configure ("provision") and maintain a remote deployment of an OGC API web-service stack using modern "DevOps" tooling.

 ## Design Principles